Why Russia's rocket attack on Kyiv is seen as an insult to the U.N.

 Ukraine's civilians are suffering the most, U.N. leader says

-Ukraine's leaders have already said they'll reject the results of any such referenda.
+Ukraine's leaders have already said they'll reject the results of any such referendums.

 Nobody expects a negotiated solution to end the war anytime soon — including Oleg Ignatov, a senior Russia analyst with the International Crisis Group.